 This notebook stand may not be much to look at, but it packs a water cooling system.
 You heard it right… water cooling.
 A USB-powered pump sitting under the stand circulates water through copper a radiator in mounted over a fan.
 The water flow is constantly wicking away heat from the copper radiator and any air that passes through it is cooled.

 This unique cooler should provide a significant increase in cooling over conventional fan-based cooling pad.
 It’s definitely something for those with gaming laptops for people serious about heavy multitasking.
 Water cooled systems are very nearly mainstream now (at least on desktops), so you shouldn’t worry about leaks or catastrophic failures.
-There’s not much indication of when these might hit the shelves or for how much.
-Given how smart the design is our guess is that competitors will be popping with similar devices very soon.
+Unfortunately, this is actually a working concept that didn’t come to fruition.

 In contrast to traditional pad designs, the Opolar LC06 with its clamps mounts itself firmly to a laptop’s side or rear air vent and then rapidly extracts heat from there.
 This kind of vent is usually found on desktop-replacement and gaming notebooks.
 So having something like the Opolar should really help with overall heat dissipation.

 According to Opolar, its LC06 has the capability to lower a laptop’s temperature by 18 to 50F in just under a minute.
 What we like about this cooler is that there’s a Japanese-made fan motor in addition to 13 speed mode to manage airflow and noise.
 You can expect noise level of approximately 70db when the fan is operating at top speed.
 To top it off, a built-in LED screen reports back air temperature from a laptop’s vent in real-time.